 Transfer between terminals: Terminals are in the same building and within easy walking distance of one another.

 Getting to the city: There are regular bus services between Helsinki, the railway station and the airport.
 Bus transfers from the airport to local hotels and parking areas are free of charge.
 The Finnair City Bus also transfers passengers to downtown Helsinki.

 Car rental: Avis, Budget, Hertz and Europcar are represented at the airport.
 Service desks are located in the corridor between the two terminals.

 Facilities: The airport has several banks with exchange facilities, and there are ATMs throughout the airport.
-Numerous restaurants and cafes are available in the terminals, as well as duty-free shops and three shopping areas with a variety of retail outlets.
-Travel agencies, a pharmacy and luggage storage are also available.
+Numerous restaurants and cafes are available in the terminals, as well as duty-free shops and shopping areas with a variety of retail outlets.
+Sleeping pods, a play area, travel agencies, a pharmacy and luggage storage are also available.